Relaxed N-Pairs Loss for Context-Aware Recommendations of Television Content: The Proposed JCCE Framework

 \subsubsection{Training Process}

 We initialize the encoder weights using the uniform Xavier method \cite{Glorot2010}, and initialize the biases as zero.
 We use the Adam optimizer~\cite{Kingma2014} with early stopping for learning the encoder weights.
 To reduce the risk of overfitting decisions towards a limited selection of input features (and hence encourage contributions from more context and content variables), we apply dropout~\cite{Srivastava2014}.
-The procedure is as follows: \begin{enumerate} \item Sample $N$ pairs from $\mathcal{V}$ using either $N$-pairs sampling or the relaxed counterpart. \item Feed the $N$ vectorized context/content samples to the context/content encoder to obtain a total of $2N$ embeddings. \item Compute within- and between-pair context-content dot products. \item Calculate the loss using (\ref{eq:jcce_loss}) or (\ref{eq:r_jcce_loss}), backpropagate to get the gradient for each weight, and update the encoders using Adam. \item Repeat 1-4 until early stopping. \end{enumerate}
+The procedure is as follows: \begin{enumerate} \item Sample $N$ pairs from $\mathcal{V}$ using either $N$-pairs sampling or the relaxed counterpart. \item Feed the $N$ vectorized context/content samples to the context/content encoder to obtain a total of $2N$ embeddings. \item Compute within- and between-pair context-content dot products. \item Calculate the loss using (\ref{eq:jcce_loss}) or (\ref{eq:r_jcce_loss}), backpropagate to get the gradient for each weight, and update the encoders using Adam. \item Repeat 1-4 until early stopping. \end{enumerate} For the experiments, if nothing else is stated, we use a learning rate of 1e-3, dropout rate of 0.1, and regularization strength, $\lambda$, of 5e-4.